Pedal safe - lock it or lose it

 - Secure it to a wall-mounted anchor lock for extra security.

-Operation Spoke aims to reduce cycle crime by uniquely marking and registering bikes, and is a proven deterrent to would be thieves.
-It also means that cycles can easily be identified by police should they ever be stolen or go missing and be quickly reunited with their rightful owners.
-For more information and a list of local cycle retailers participating in the scheme, please visit the Operation Spoke page on Durham Constabulary's website.
+Security marking and registering your bike will reduce cycle crime and put thieves off.
+It also means that cycles can easily be identified by the police should they ever be stolen or go missing, and be quickly reunited with their rightful owners.

-Our Type=articles;Articleid=6549;Title=cyclist training page; provides information on 'Bikeability', a government approved National Standard for cycle training.
+Our cyclist training page provides information on 'Bikeability', a government approved National Standard for cycle training.
 It has been developed to give young people the knowledge, skills and confidence they need to ride safely on today's roads.